-Suicide prevention training shall be provided to teachers, counselors, ERMHS therapists, and other district employees who interact with students.
+Suicide prevention training shall be provided to teachers, counselors, and other district employees who interact with students at the secondary level.
 The training shall be offered under the direction of a district counselor/psychologist and/or in cooperation with one or more community mental health agencies.